ajuarezse/NewYearCountdown/README.md

 - Visit the live site[here](https://ajuarezse.github.io/NewYearCountdown/).

-## Next Steps:
+## Next Steps for the 2026 countdown:

-I plan to optimize the style and usablility of the site.
+I plan to develop this project further by refactoring the code into componenets using react.
 Feel free to fork the code and make it your own!